copperwater/xNetHack/doc/xnh-changelog-9.0.md

   depth.
 - Cockatrice nests may contain chickatrices and cockatrice eggs.
 - Eating troll meat provides 2d6 turns of intrinsic regneneration.
+- Drinking from a magic fountain when either HP or Pw is below 60% may give a healing spring effect that increases both maximums by 1 and fully restores both, instead of the usual gain ability effect.
+The fountain still becomes nonmagical afterward.

 ### Interface changes